AditModi/hashnode-github/cmi9uua6k000002ld2fqr26la.md

 During **Mahima’s session**, I felt honored when she mentioned me on stage — something I will write about separately.

 As the event unfolded, I managed the MoC and technical teams throughout the morning, trying (and failing) to find time for food.
 Thanks to Nirmal’s encouragement, I squeezed in a quick lunch before switching to manage the **advanced track**.

+### **MoC, LED & Audio — The Invisible Work**

+Then came the real time-sensitive coordination.
+I worked closely with the MoC team reviewing scripts, rehearsing transitions, and refining their flow.
+At the same time, I coordinated minute-to-minute with the LED and audio teams to ensure timing didn’t slip.
+This was crucial.

+**This level of coordination is the reason we started and ended exactly on time — for the first time in years.**

+A huge shoutout to **Shivang** for handling LED/audio flawlessly and to **Harsh**, who managed social media and graphics while I handled other areas.

 ### **Career Counseling Initiative**